 More salmon viewing

 “This was really great, Mom!
 Better than I thought,” said Simon at the end of the tour.
 Right before lunch we headed to a larger bridge on the street, past the hatchery entrance, to see more salmon swimming upstream.
 We made some more observations about the dead fish on the banks and the number of fish that might be making their journey up the stream and back to their birthplace.
 It was a perfect end to our field trip.
-We learned so much and looked forward to coming back post-COVID to visit the salmon again.

 Since we were already in Issaquah, we didn’t miss stopping at the famous Boehm’s Candies, a charming shop filled with house-made candies and chocolates.
 Adjacent to the store is a beautiful garden and chapel (chapel entry not permitted at this time) where we took a self-guided tour.
 We learned about Boehm’s founder and history.
 Then we entered the store with masks on and picked up a few treats for the ride home.